ripple0328/doom/README.md

 -   **`tsconfig.json`**: Configures the TypeScript compiler options.
 It's set up for an ES Module project (`"module": "NodeNext"`).
 -   **`dagger.json`**: Dagger project file specifying the project name, SDK (typescript), and the main source file (`.dagger/config.ts`).
 -   **`config.org`**: Literate configuration tangled to `config.el` for Doom.
+    -   Now reorganised and annotated for easier navigation (see the *Secure Configuration* and *Setup* sections at the top).
 ## Setting Up Environment Variables

 You may export variables in your shell profile (`.zshrc`, `.bashrc`) **or** use [direnv](https://direnv.net/) for per-project scopes.